1.3 Why is data archiving important?

 Quality of data in data archives

-Although archives cannot totally guarantee the scientific quality of data itself, they provide essential information about the data so that later users can judge for themselves whether the data is of good quality.
+Although archives do not guarantee the scientific quality of the data itself, they provide essential information about the data so that users can judge it for themselves.
 The necessary information for reuse is provided by metadata that, for example, contains a description of the methodology used for data collection.

 Access to data